#

 Daily log files live under the Logs subfolder.
 File pattern: COMPONENT-YYYYMMDD.txt.
 Increase verbosity by setting Verbose to 2 (see Configuration in Installation guide) only while debugging; revert to reduce noise.

-~/Library/Application Support/Kameleo/Logs
+Log files location: ~/Library/Application Support/Kameleo/Logs

 #